-The purpose of an NDA is to protect the information two or more parties exchange.
+The purpose of an NDA is to protect the information one or more parties may exchange.
 As long as all parties involved sign it, an NDA is a legally binding agreement that prohibits the sharing of sensitive or confidential information with external parties.

 “An NDA is greatly important to us as business owners, as it protects the information we share with other parties, such as our customers, business partners, and employees,” says Martin Seeley, CEO of MattressNextDay.